Experts-Vision/ev-odoo-basic/README.md

   - A profile to run the project in local windows in customer machine.
   - It runs postgres & ev-odoo Docker containers.
   - Do not run `compose.yaml` file directly, instead run `run` script.
-- `run-profiles/dev-ubuntu/env.conf`
+- `run-profiles/local-windows/env.conf`
-  - It contains the Odoo configurations usde by local-windows run profile.
+  - It contains the Odoo configurations used by local-windows run profile.
   - It will be copied to the Docker image.
 - `run-profiles/ansible`
   - It contains cloud deploying ansible project.

+---

 ## Running Process